Azure/ResourceModules/docs/wiki/The library - Module design.md

   <MetricsIfAny>
 ]

 @description('Optional.
-The name of the diagnostic setting, if deployed.') param diagnosticSettingsName string = '${name}-diagnosticSettings'
+The name of the diagnostic setting, if deployed.
+If left empty, it defaults to "<resourceName>-diagnosticSettings".') param diagnosticSettingsName string = ''

 var diagnosticsLogs = [for category in diagnosticLogCategoriesToEnable: {
   category: category